 \section{Introduction}

-The study of dynamical systems with holes, also termed as open dynamical systems, first proposed by Pianigiani and Yorke~\cite{PY}, has recently attracted attention on account of both its dynamical interest and applications, we refer to~\cite{BKT, BC, BDM, CM, Dem, DemYoung, DWY} for some related work.
-The study of billiards with holes is the foundational example in this field~\cite{DWY}.
-Open dynamical systems has several applications including understanding ocean and atmospheric systems, trajectories of spacecraft, planetary motion, or models of biological or medical processes~\cite{Openbook}.
+The study of dynamical systems with holes, also termed as \textit{open dynamical systems} was first proposed by Pianigiani and Yorke~\cite{PY}.
+It has recently attracted attention on account of both its dynamical interest and applications, we refer to~\cite{BKT, BC, BDM, CM, Dem, DemYoung, DWY, HS1, HS2}.
+Open dynamical systems has several applications including modelling and understanding biological or medical processes, ocean and atmospheric systems, trajectories of spacecraft, planetary motion, see~\cite{Openbook}.

-We now describe the general setup of an open dynamical system.
-Let $(X,T)$ be a discrete dynamical system, where $X$ is a compact metric space and $T:X\ra X$ is a continuous map with positive topological entropy.
-Let $H$ be an open connected subset of $X$.
+We now describe the general set-up of an open dynamical system.
+Let $(X,T)$ be a discrete dynamical system, where $X$ is a compact metric space and $T:X\rightarrow X$ is a continuous map with positive topological entropy.
+Let $H$ be an open connected subset of $X$, known as the \textit{hole}.
+The map $T:X\setminus H\ra X$ is called an \textit{open system}, since $X\setminus H$ may not be an invariant set under $T$.
 Let $\mathcal{W}(H)$ be the maximal $T$-invariant subset of $X\setminus H$.
 Clearly